smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

-    variable value in either the Branch-to script or the Branch-to label can create a powerful script that can adapt to varying conditions on a given screen display format, but great care must be taken to control the Token value, since [Tokens can be changed by commands     executed elsewhere]{.ul} in the script or by Captured Data Response
+    variable value in either the Branch-to script or the Branch-to label can create a powerful script that can adapt to varying conditions on a given screen display format, but great care must be taken to control the Token value, since [Tokens can be changed by commands     executed elsewhere] in the script or by Captured Data Response
     Rules.

 - Not specifying a **Branch-to label** tells the script execution program to assume that the first step in the Branch-to script should be selected.
-[This may create a risk of unpredictable results if     anyone later changes the first step in the target script.]{.ul} For this reason a label value should be assigned to any step that will be the target of a branching instruction.
+[This may create a risk of unpredictable results if     anyone later changes the first step in the target script.]
+For this reason a label value should be assigned to any step that will be the target of a branching instruction.
 Assigning a label helps to alert other staff members that a script step is the target of script branching.

-- Using the GOTO branch type to route the script to a step with a lower sequence number in the same script can [create a logic     loop]{.ul} that would, in theory, cause the script execution to never end.
+- Using the GOTO branch type to route the script to a step with a lower sequence number in the same script can [create a logic     loop] that would, in theory, cause the script execution to never end.
 To prevent this problem, there is an Operator Replay Control option for specifying the maximum number of recursive loops
     allowed: the **Script loop detect limit**.
 If this number of